sanitswain/java8tips/datetime.rst

 TemporalAdjusters
 -----------------
-New Date Time API provides numerous methods: plusHour, minusWeek, withYear, withDays to manipulate temporal objects.
+New Date Time API provides numerous methods: plusHour, minusWeek, withYear, withDays and many more to manipulate temporal objects.
 Sometime we need to perform advanced operations such as finding next working day for a software firm considering its holiday calendar.
-One solution is to write temporal object modification logic wherever require in your code but this will cause code repeatation.
+One solution is to write temporal object manipulation logic wherever require in your code but this will lead you to code repeatation.
 To help with these scenarios Java 8 provides an interface ``TemporalAdjuster`` to externalize temporal adjustment logic.
 It has only one abstract method ``Temporal adjustInto(Temporal)`` that takes an existing temporal object and returns a manipulated temporal.
 Java recommends not to alter the original input temporal object for the thread safety.

 The framework interface `Temporal` defines an overloaded version of ``with(TemporalAdjuster)``  method that takes `TemporalAdjuster` as input and returns a new temporal object.